Skip to content

 Although the northern part of the country embraces most Italian lakes, there are still fascinating ones to visit in Central Italy.
 Lake Trasimeno lies in the Umbria region and is an excellent escapade for those who like to steal a few moments away from the bustling cities.
 It’s among the best Italian lakes where you can swim in its azure waters and enjoy the serenity.

-Castello di Magione is another castle that goes back to the 12th century and is among the most prominent landmarks around the lake.
-This castle holds a religious significance, being built as a stop-point for pilgrims that were travelling to Jerusalem.
+Castello di Magione is another castle dating back to the 12th century and is among the most prominent landmarks around the lake.
+This castle holds a religious significance, being built as a stop-point for pilgrims travelling to Jerusalem.
 However, it’s now open for locals and visitors to enjoy its beauty.

 There are also several churches, monasteries, and medieval villages lying around the Italian lake that you can visit.
 This lake is also the best spot for music lovers, for it’s home to the Trasimeno Blues Festival, the most significant blue festival in all of Europe.
 There’s a lot of unique musical culture to enjoy around here, not to mention the restaurants that offer authentic Umbrian food to indulge in.